dotnet/EntityFramework.Docs/docs/modeling/relational/inheritance.rst

         :emphasize-lines: 7-10
         :linenos:

 You can also use the Fluent API to configure a discriminator on a special value.
-This is useful when you're mapping to an existing database and there are hardcoded ``ids`` for handling specific types.
-You can instead use a discriminator and a base abstract class and strong-type your code.
+This very is useful when you're mapping to an existing database and there is a table with very few entries, and the ``ids`` are checked in the code for handling each specific value as a type.
+You can instead use a base abstract class and strong-type your code with one type per entity.

 .. includesamplefile:: Modeling/FluentAPI/Samples/InheritanceTPHAbstractDiscriminator.cs
         :language: c#